Kautenja/PotatoChips/README.md

 ## VRC6

 VRC6 is an emulation of the Konami VRC6 sound chip from the Nintendo Entertainment System (NES) for VCV Rack.
-The VRC6 chip contains two square wave generators, and a quantized saw wave generator.
+The VRC6 chip contains two pulse wave generators, and a quantized saw wave generator.

 <p align="center">